Rosenborg Castle Gardens: Layout

 The 12-hectare park is bounded by the streets Gothersgade, Øster Voldgade, Sølvgade and Kronprinsessegade.
 Rosenborg Castle is located in the north-western section of the park and is surrounded by a moat on three sides.
 The two main entrance are the King's Gate at the corner of Gothersgade and Kronprinsessegade, and the Queen's Gate at the corner of Øster Voldgade and Sølvgade.
 There are also four other entrances to the park.

 A dominant feature of the scenery are the two diagonal lime tree avenues which intersect near the centre of the park and are known as the Knight's Path (Danish: Kavalergangen) and the Lady's Path (Danish: Damegangen), while the rest of the paths are laid out in a grid pattern.
 The tree-lined avenues were planted as part of Krieger's Baroque garden but the underlying network of paths can be seen in Heiders' plan from 1649.

 Special sections include the PerennialsGarden in front of the wall along Sølvgade and the Rose Garden.

 Buildings

 Rosenborg Barracks

 Rosenborg Barracks is located on the corner of Gothersgade and Øster Voldgade and was originally a pavilion and two long conservatory buildings built by Lambert van Haven for Christian V. In 1709 they were built together to form one large orangery complex and in 1743 it was redesigned into the Baroque style by Johan Cornelius Krieger.
 From 1885 to 1886 it was converted for use by the Royal Life Guard by Engineer Officer Ernst Peymann.
 In 1985 they moved to new premises at Høvelte between Allerød and Birkerød and since Rosenborg Barracks has only housed guards on duty at Copenhagen.

 Commandant's House

 The Commandant's House is located just left of the main entrance to Rosenborg Castle and faces a lawn.
 It was built from 1760 to 1763 to designs by Jacob Fortling.
-Today the building plays host to special exhibitions.
 The building is today used as an exhibition space.